0/5 (0 Reviews)

 How to make loyal customers stay loyal:

 Also called potential customers, these types of buyers are new to your city or town.
 Therefore, they don’t have the slightest idea about your company and what you offer.
 They turn to Google to look up products or services they need.
-Any purchase that results from their queries are called organic purchases.
+Any purchase that results from their queries is called an organic purchase.

-Common examples of this type of customers are:
+Common examples of this type of customer are:

 Sooner or later, these potential customers will be looking for services like plumbing repair, dry cleaning, car repair, physiotherapy, or general dentistry.
 You need to be visible and reachable online to capture this market.

-How to turn potential customers to buying customers:
+How to turn potential customers into buying customers:

 Some services are made to help people get by with their everyday lives, while others are more urgent during emergencies.
 But who can tell when emergencies are going to occur?